 Important Note: This list does not cover all aspects of our CME program so we recommend you read our detailed CME Frequently Asked Questions document.

 ACPs are required to complete a minimum of 24 CME credits per calendar year.
-8 CME credits will be attained for attending the annual mandatory CME course.
-The remaining 16 CME credits can be obtained through self-directed CME opportunities.
+12 CME credits will be attained for the annual mandatory CME (4 CME for completing the precourse and 8 CME for attending the course).
+The remaining 12 CME credits can be obtained through self-directed CME opportunities.

 SWORBHP is the only organization authorized to allocate CME credits.